Hashtahg/FinalCapstone/poc/sumeet/README.md

 sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
 cd dlib
-mkdir build; cd build; cmake .. ; cmake --build . python3 setup.py install --no USE_AVX_INSTRUCTIONS --no DLIB_USE_CUDA
+mkdir build; cd build; cmake .. ; cmake --build . cd ..
+python setup.py install --no USE_AVX_INSTRUCTIONS --no DLIB_USE_CUDA

 pip install face_recognition
 pip install imutils

 ```
+## Apps
+The apps are all in the app directory
+Each app file needs to be added to the app.py in the parent folder

+## Modules
+There are two module directories
+image_process and token
+all the module specific code goes here

 ## Run
 * Prep